MortalityReporting/RavenDocs/docs/source/mdi.rst

 This section discusses general concerns regarding mapping to MDI CSV from your own data.
-For a complete tutorial on using the Raven Dashboard to assist in the mapping of your external data to the MDI CSV format, please see the :ref:`import-data` section.
+For a complete tutorial on using the Raven Dashboard to assist in the mapping of your external data to the MDI CSV format.

 Non-mappable Fields
 ~~~~~~~~~~~~~~~~~~~